 Semaglutide is also used in two ways.
 First, it instructs your pancreas to release more insulin, another signaling molecule that facilitates the use of sugar in your body.
 Second, semaglutide slows down the rate of stomach emptying.
 This makes you feel fuller for longer, making you eat less, which is good for your health.

-Factors to Consider When Switching From Semaglutide to Tirzepatide
+Key Factors to Consider Before Switching

 Individual treatment goals: